ericaugusto-git/discord-clone/README.md

 - **✉️ 1:1 Directs**
   - Direct messaging and 1:1 video and audio calls.

+- **📞Direct Call notification**
+  - Get notified of calls with options to reject or accept.

 - **🔗 Invitation System**
   - Generate unique invite links for servers and direct messages.